rmordona/myrepo/cs410/share/README.md

 The utility reads both datasets (a.l.a CSV file delimited by a tilde (~) ) into a pandas Dataframe for text processing.

 The review dataset serves as the training set for the recommender.
 The recommender algorithm is evaluated based on the annotated sentiment (POS, NEU, NEG ) against the computed sentiment score ( a score above 0.5 renders to a positive feedback, a score of 0.5 receives a neutral feedback, and a score less than 0.5 receives a negative feedback ).
 This is used to calculate precision, recall, and F1 for evaluation and comparison with other sentiment analysis algos (e.g. swn vs vader ).
+The 300+ reviews are carefully validated and annotated with POS, NEUTRAL, and NEGATIVE labels; thus making this a gold standard feedback.

 Senti_Mend, in this version, uses two sentiment tools: swn and vader.
 Edit sent_mend.conf and choose the proper tool by updating 'algo=' parameter, e.g.